meher-shekar/CARS24/DE–Assignment_solution.md

-1. Write a query to return Territory and corresponding Sales Growth.
+**Que 1.
+Write a query to return Territory and corresponding Sales Growth.
 Compare growth between periods Q4-2021 vs Q3-2021.
 If Territory (say T123) has Sales worth 100 in Q3-2021 and Sales worth 110 in Q4-2021, then the Sales Growth will be 10% [ i.e. = ((110 - 100)/100) * 100 ] Output the ID of the Territory and the Sales Growth.
-Only output these territories that had any sales in both quarters.
+Only output these territories that had any sales in both quarters.**

 Table: fct_customer_sales
 | Column | DataType |